spences10/scottspence.com/posts/2022/06/03/change-text-highlight-colour-with-tailwind-css/index.md

 As a side note, my site did have quite a big configuration file for the scrollbar.
-You can take a look at what my `app.css` file used to look like clicking the button.
+You can take a look at what my `app.css` file used to look like by clicking the button.

 <Details buttonText="Click to expand">